Adopt a cat

 • they will also come with 4 weeks free insurance from Petplan

-If you do not see any suitable cats on our website, please give us a call as we often have cats who have not been placed on the website yet and who could be perfect for you.
+If you do not see any suitable cats on our website, please give us a call as we often have cats who have not been placed on the website yet and who could be perfect for you. (in addition, we sometimes have cats that would be best suited to an outdoor lifestyle where their adopter would take a hands-off approach with them.)

 We would love to hear from you.